GENERALBYTESCOM/batm_test_public/README.md

 To access the ATTT server, request a client certificate (in .p12 format) and the associated password from GB Support.

+> [!TIP]
-> **Tip:** Request the certificate and password from GB Support as described from step 1.
+> Request the certificate and password from GB Support as described from step 1.

 #### 5.2.
 Import the Certificate into Your Browser